imvickykumar999/imvickykumar999/README.md

 		- 👯 I’m looking to collaborate on Flask based Projects

 		- 🌱 I’m currently learning OpenCV and Machine Learning
-		- 🤔 I’m looking for help with ESP32 and IoT Projects
+		- 🤔 I’m looking for help with ESP32 and MCPi Edition
 		- 💬 Ask me about Python and Mathematics

 	- 😄 Pronouns: Hey Vicks!